DynamicDevices/meta-mono/README.md

 ## Current State - x86 emulation: Works

-#### 13/04/2017
+#### 30/05/2017

-5.0.0.48
+5.0.1.1

-* Maintainer has tested Poky (master, morty) build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application
+* Maintainer has tested Poky (krogoth) build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application

-#### 19/12/2016
+#### 30/05/2017

-4.8.0.382
+4.8.1.0

 * Maintainer has tested Poky (master, morty) build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application